 * * *

 - Srinivasan, J. and Burrell, J. (2013) Revisiting the Fishers of Kerala, India.
 In Proceedings of the International Conference on Information and Communication Technologies and Development.
 Cape Town, South Africa.

-- Burrell, J. and Oreglia, E. “The Myth of Market Price Information: Mobile Phones and Rural Agricultural Trade Activities in China and Uganda.”
-(Under Review)
+- Burrell, J. and Oreglia, E. (forthcoming) “The Myth of Market Price Information: Mobile Phones and the Application of Economic Knowledge in ICTD.”
+Economy and Society.

 - Beyond Market Prices - a web resource which aims to expand thinking about the role of mobile phones in the livelihood activities of agriculturalists and market actors of the Global South.